Chicago Protective Order Attorneys

 Contact an Experienced Protective-Order Attorney

 A petition for an order of protection is serious business.
 The consequences of the entry of an order are far-reaching, affecting not only one’s right to remain in one’s home, to have contact with loved ones, and to possess firearms; but they can also have an effect on one’s immigration status (if not a U.S. citizen) and employment opportunities.
-Therefore, if you are served with a petition for such an order, do not hesitate to call the Chicago protective orders attorneys at Mitchell S. Sexner & Associates LLC.
+Therefore, if you are served with a petition for such an order in conjunction with a criminal case that you have been charged with, do not hesitate to call the Chicago protective orders attorneys at Mitchell S. Sexner & Associates LLC.